 A doctor may recommend a certain type of this supplement, depending on a person’s health needs.

 Some vitamin and supplement companies use independent quality testing of their products.
 Those that pass may have a seal of approval from an independent testing organization.

-This seal does not guarantee that the product is 100-percent safe or effective for everyone, but it means that the product contains what is listed on the label without contaminants.
+This seal does not guarantee that the product is 100% safe or effective for everyone.
+However, it means that the product contains what is listed on the label without contaminants.

 Some testing organizations and their certifications include: